forseti-security/forseti-security/_docs/_latest/configure/scanner/default-rules.md

 ## Firewall
   * Prevent allow all ingress (used to detect allow ingress to all policies)

+## G Suite
+  * Your company users (@domain.tld) and all gmail users are allowed to be members of your G Suite groups.

+## KMS
+  * Crypto keys should be rotated in the specified time period.

 ## Kubernetes Engine Version
   * Only allow the following supported versions:
     * For major version 1.8, the minor version must be at least 12-gke.1